Melbourne tram route 96: History

 With the closure of North Fitzroy depot on 19 December 1993, its route 96 duties were transferred to South Melbourne depot.

 After the merger of the M>Tram network with Yarra Trams in 2004, most D2 class trams were transferred from Malvern depot to Southbank depot to help alleviate the congestion on the route.
 After the introduction of these low floor Siemens Combino trams on the route, accessible stops were built on Bourke Street, Fitzroy Street and St Kilda Esplanade, increasing customer safety and comfort.

 In response to frequent overcrowding on the tram system in 2008, the state government leased new C2 class trams from Mulhouse, France specifically to run the route.
 The first of these new trams began operation on 11 June 2008 with the nickname Bumble Bee 1.
 In November 2013, the first E class trams entered service on the route.
-In January 2016 of which there are now 26 which saw all D2 class trams transferred to Brunswick depot.
-Route 96 began operating through the night on Fridays and Saturdays as part of the Night Network.
+In January 2016, Route 96 began operating through the night on Fridays and Saturdays as part of the Night Network.

+In July 2023, PTV began trialling a new NaviLens information system for those with vision impairments on Route 96.